 You can use InfraNodus to visualize the discourse in any domain of science using our new Scientific Papers Import app.
 This was a much-requested feature: most of our users wanted to get the data from Google Scholar, which we could not provide because of Google's restrictions.
-However, we now started to explore other academic APIs and the first one that implemented is the Core.Ac.Uk, which claims to have the largest collection of open access papers in the world.
+However, we now started to explore other academic APIs and we've already implemented Core.Ac.Uk, which claims to have the largest collection of open access papers in the world and PubMed, which is the main source for medical and life science research.

 Now you can choose the Import App, then type in the search query (e.g. "text network analysis") and visualize the discourse that happens around this topic in the scientific community.
 Here's how you can do this: